ramkyc/fyers/docs/user_guide.md

 -   **Strategy Development**: Provide a flexible framework for creating and plugging in new trading strategies.
 -   **Analysis & Visualization**: Offer a web-based dashboard (Streamlit) for running backtests, optimizing parameters, and reviewing performance.

+### Architectural Note: Separation of Concerns

+The Backtesting and Live Trading systems are designed to be completely independent.
+You can run backtests and analyze results on the dashboard at any time, regardless of whether the market is open or the live trading engine is running.
+The "Live Paper Trading Monitor" is simply a control panel and window into the separate, scheduled `tick_collector.py` process.

 ## 2. Prerequisites
 ## 2. Understanding the Environments